How much will I earn on an Apprenticeship?

 It’s the question everyone is too polite to ask, but it’s also a question too important not to answer!

-Sure, one of the best things about being an apprentice is earning while you learn, but how much exactly can you expect to get paid?
+Sure, one of the best things about being an apprentice is earning while you learn, but how much exactly can you expect to get paid in 2020?

 Apprenticeship minimum wage.